killerbossoriginal/quaderno/Inglese/Victorian Age.md

 In Ireland there was a potato famine that brought poverty and death.

-Industry and trade flourished, with new scientific and technological developments, that were also exposed to the [[Esposizione Universale#1851 - Londra|Great Exposition of 1851]].
+Industry and trade flourished, with new scientific and technological developments, that were also exposed to the [[Esposizioni#1851 - Londra|Great Exposition of 1851]].
 Increased railway building and manufacturing production.

+---

 # External politic
 2 opium wars against China